 - A resume (not seen by the jury.)
 This can be any length and can be named whatever you’d like.

-- An artist’s or writer’s statement (seen by the jury; please do not identify yourself or include your name in the document or file name.)
+- An artist’s or writer’s statement (seen by the jury; take care not to identify yourself or include your name in the document or file name.)

-For all disciplines, we ask for a 500 – 750 word statement about your work.
+For all disciplines, we ask for a short statement about your work, no longer than one page.
+(For example, something in the 400-word range.)
 Please keep this brief and specific to the work you are submitting.

 PLEASE NOTE: When composing the statement about your work, do not include information such as your name or your age.
 Do not “credential” yourself by including information that would normally be seen on a resume.
-Your statement should not mention where you went to school or where you’ve been published, exhibited, etc. Simply talk about the work that the jury is reviewing.
+For example, your statement should not mention where you went to school or where you’ve been published, exhibited, etc. Simply talk about the work that the jury is reviewing.

 - Work samples for everyone and a file list for visual artists (seen by the jury; please do not include your name anywhere or use your name to name your files.)

 This is the most important part of your application.
-Poets, we ask for 15 pages of work; fiction and nonfiction writers, we ask for 30 pages of work.
+Poets, we ask for 15 pages of work; fiction and nonfiction writers, we ask for 20 pages of work, double-spaced.
 Visual artists and photographers are asked to submit 10 images, and filmmakers are asked to submit 1-2 samples of their work, up to 5 min. in length.
-(Again, more detailed information is contained within Submittable.)
+(More detailed information is contained within Submittable.)

 We convene a different jury for each discipline, and they change each year.
 Jurors serve anonymously.
 Saltonstall’s board members and staff do NOT serve on any juries.
 Your application is considered solely on the merit of your work sample and your artist’s and writer’s statement.